microsoft/botframework-solutions/docs/tutorials/csharp/skill.md

 ## Adding your new Skill to a Bot

 To add your new Skill to your assistant/Bot, run the following command from a command prompt within the directory of your assistant/Bot.
+At this time we have a powershell script and a preview botskills CLI.

+``
+.\Deployment\scripts\add_remote_skill.ps1 -botName "YOUR_BOT_NAME" -manifestUrl https://YOUR_SKILL.azurewebsites.net/api/skill/manifest
+``

 ```bash
 botskills connect --botName YOUR_BOT_NAME --remoteManifest "http://<YOUR_SKILL_MANIFEST>.azurewebsites.net/api/skill/manifest" --luisFolder "<YOUR-SKILL_PATH>\Deployment\Resources\LU\en\" --cs